Myths To Be Broken

 The main ingredient in many of your favorite hair greases is petroleum which is not good for your hair.
 Petroleum contains mineral oils that build up on your scalp and suffocate your hair follicles which make it more difficult for your hair to grow by slowing down hair growth.

 When it builds up on your hair strands, it attracts dirt and residue that remove shine from your hair and make it appear unhealthy.
-Petroleum is also a natural extract from crude oil which is the same oil used and cars.
+Petroleum is also a natural extract from crude oil which is the same oil for cars.
 It also does not have vitamins or the necessary components that our hair needs.

 The mineral oils found in petroleum do not penetrate the hair the hair shaft the only work as a coating which only serves as a temporary solution to give your hair luster.
 This mineral oil coats the hair shaft making it difficult for moisture to penetrate your hair shaft which can cause dandruff and dry hair.